JosephSerUSP/SP-1999/Documents/Story Document.md

 1. VELDT: The first dungeon, and the only one that remains available/replayable for the entirety of the game.
 It updates according to story and gameplay progression
 (mechanically, this allows the player to interact with data that would be gated off by story otherwise.)
 Story-wise and visually, it's a "VR Simulation" at the org's facility that the agents use to train when not on mission.
 "Corrupted Simulation" is a corny theme I would not like to approach.
-Maybe it can be lampshaded or subverted.
+Maybe it can be Discussed, Teased, but is ultimately completely Averted.

 2. ???